awsdocs/amazon-sagemaker-developer-guide/doc_source/appendix-notebook-and-internet-access.md

-# Connect a Notebook Instance to Resources in a VPC<a name="appendix-notebook-and-internet-access"></a>
+# Connect a Notebook Instance in a VPC to External Resources<a name="appendix-notebook-and-internet-access"></a>

-The following topic gives information on how to connect your notebook instance to resources in a VPC\.
+The following topic gives information on how to connect your notebook instance in a VPC to external resources\.

 ## Default communication with the internet<a name="appendix-notebook-and-internet-access-default"></a>